tow02/XSS-Demo/README.md

 ```

-Then run `bundle install` in the terminal
+Then run `bundle install` in the terminal.

 ```
 $ bundle install